YottaDB/YDB-Web-Server/README.md

   implementation.
 Note that due to the design of the YottaDB TLS plug-in code, you need to specify different values for `--tlsconfig`: to start look for a server entry, and stop look for a client entry.
-* `--token-timeout n`.
-Time out tokens (when using either of the auth options) even n seconds.
+* `--token-timeout n` Time out tokens (when using either of the auth options) even n seconds.
 If n is 0, then tokens are not timed out.
 * `--readwrite` An application level flag to indicate that an application is readwrite.
 The flag does not change any of the behavior of the web server itself.
+Available in variable `httpreadwrite`.
+* `--ws-port nnnnn` An application level flag to tell the application where a web socket server will be located.
+This server itself does not implement web sockets.
+Available in variable `httpoptions("ws-port")`.

 For user set-up, see [doc/auth-auth.md](doc/auth-auth.md).